 - Swim hard for 20 minutes

-- Add in a few lengths of back crawl which helps balance shoulder rotation and also helps open up your chest.
+- Add in a few lengths of back crawl to help balance shoulder rotation and open up your chest.

 - Finish with a 5 minute warm down